Noddin-Robotmakers/Website/Innovation.md

 Overall we learned a lot about their design process.
 It was very inspiring to learn how they customized their designs to be as close as possible to the experience without a disability even though the designs sometimes took several years to complete.

+## Our Wheelchair-on-Skis Design

+Our team has developed a wheelchair that has skis attached to its wheels.
+This innovation will enable people to move through snowy or icy terrain more easily.
+However, during the testing phase, we encountered a few issues that needed addressing.
+For instance, the wheelchair was accelerating too quickly, which could be dangerous.
+Additionally, it was not maintaining enough momentum.
+We received feedback from Adaptive Sports and learned from it.

+We made several modifications to our design.
+We added brakes on each side of the wheelchair that can be used to steer and stop.
+We also discovered that we could use the brakes to push ourselves forward, which enabled us to maintain a more consistent and controlled speed.
+We're excited about these changes, and we believe that our design will be of great benefit to people with disabilities who wish to ski.
+We are currently using a 3D printer to print our model and test it.